joycezemitchell/bequant/README.md

 go build -o sychdata synch.go
 ```

-To test it in your local machine, run the following commands in 2 separate terminals.
+To test it in your local machine, run the following commands in 2 separate terminals:

-For syching and grabbing data from cryptocompare.com, run the followung
+For syching and grabbing data from cryptocompare.com, run the following:

 ```bash
 go run synch.go